Adam B

 Adam Beales (born 11 October 1999), known as Adam B, is a YouTuber, actor, and television host from Derry, Northern Ireland.
 He is a former co-presenter of the CBBC shows The Dog Ate My Homework and Blue Peter.
-Beales has over 3 million subscribers on YouTube and has collaborated with Disney.
+Beales has over 4 million subscribers on YouTube and has collaborated with Disney.

 Early life

 Beales was born on 11 October 1999 in Derry, Northern Ireland.
-He completed his schooling at St Columb's College.
+He completed his schooling at St Columb's College, where he was Head Boy.

 Career

-At the age of 12, he started his channel Adam B (formerly known as TheNewAdamb99) on 29 July 2012.
+At the age of 12, he started his channel Adam B (which was then called “TheNewAdamb99”) on 29 July 2012.
 He started by filming all of his videos and editing them from his bedroom in his parents' house.

 In 2017, he made a partnership with Disney.

-In 2019, his channel reached over 2.7 million subscribers with a total of 300 million views.
+In 2019, his YouTube channel reached over 2.7 million subscribers with a total of 300 million views.

 He has appeared on BBC Radio, The Ryan Tubridy Show and was featured on VidCon London's first conference.
 In June 2019, he won the Youth 19 Champions Award.
 From 2019-20, he was the co-presenter in the seventh series of the CBBC show The Dog Ate My Homework.

 On 1 September 2020, Beales was announced as the 40th Blue Peter presenter and would make his debut two days later.

-On 17 June 2022, Beales announced that he would be leaving Blue Peter, with his last appearance on 15 July 2022.
+He left Blue Peter in 2022, with his final appearance on 15 July.

-On 13 October 2022, Adam published his first booked titled "Adam Wins The Internet" - it is a fictional story, about a young man called Adam who dreams of becoming a YouTuber, even though it looks like he will never achieve it.
-However one day he accepts a challenge to get one million subscribers in one year by the mysterious "Popularis Incrementum website" which leads to Adam getting to start his own YouTube career with very exciting adventures and results.
+In 2022 Beales co-hosted Bro's in Control for the BBC, along with Joe Tasker and his brother Callum B. A second series with Beales and Tasker was commissioned in September 2023.

+Beale has published two books, Adam Wins The Internet and Adam Destroys The Internet.